MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Canada/work-gifi-codes.md

 ---
 title: GIFI Codes in Canada
-Description: In Canada, you can set up General Index of Financial Information (GIFI) codes and assign them to posting accounts
+description: In Canada, you can set up General Index of Financial Information (GIFI) codes and assign them to posting accounts

-author: edupont04
+author: SorenGP

 ms.prod: "dynamics-nav-2018"
 ms.topic: article